The Life and Words of Martin Luther King Jr.

 The Alabama Freedom March

-The fight for justice soon took King to Selma, Alabama.
+The fight for justice soon took King to Selma, Ala.
 In Alabama and other states, black people were still kept from voting.
 Those who tried to register to vote were given a hard time.
 Almost any excuse was used to keep them from voting.
 In 1965, King started a drive to register voters in Selma.
 He led large groups to the courthouses to register.
-In seven weeks, 2,000 African-Americans were put in jail.
+In seven weeks, 2,000 African Americans were put in jail.
 One of them was King.

 Then, one night, a black marcher was shot and killed in a nearby town.
 King called for a protest march from Selma to the state capitol at Montgomery, 50 miles away.
 Governor George Wallace of Alabama said the march could not be held.
 But about 650 blacks and a few whites started for Montgomery anyway.
 They were met by a wall of Alabama state troopers and sheriff's men.
 The marchers were ordered back.
 They stayed where they were.
 The police used clubs, whips, and tear gas on them.
 More than 70 marchers were hurt and had to go to hospitals.